coveooss/gotemplate/docs/_usage.md

   -p, --patterns=pattern ...
 Additional patterns that should be processed by gotemplate -e, --exclude=pattern ...
 Exclude file patterns (comma separated) when applying gotemplate recursively -o, --overwrite              Overwrite file instead of renaming them if they exist (required only if source folder is the same as the target folder)
   -s, --substitute=exp ...
-Substitute text in the processed files by applying the regex substitute expression (format: /regex/substitution, the first character acts as separator like in sed, see: Go regexp)
+Substitute text in the processed files by applying the regex substitute expression (format: /regex/substitution, the first character acts as separator like in sed, see: Go regexp) or specify that value through
-  -r, --recursive              Process all template files recursively -R, --recursion-depth=depth  Process template files recursively specifying depth
-      --source=folder          Specify a source folder (default to the current folder)
+                               GOTEMPLATE_SUBSTITUTES where each substitute is separated by a newline -r, --recursive              Process all template files recursively -R, --recursion-depth=depth  Process template files recursively specifying depth --source=folder          Specify a source folder (default to the current folder)